 - Monoband or multi-band transmission: Monoband is cheaper, but multi-band offers more room for experimentation with your antennas.

-- Vertical or directional: Vertical antennas are basically omnidirectional antennas.
+- Vertical or directional: Vertical antennas are omnidirectional antennas.
 In a directional antenna, you can direct the RF energy towards a specific direction which means that the coverage distance will increase (as you increase the power gain) with the reduction in effective coverage angle.

 - Base or mobile: Are you going to set up a base station or are you going mobile?
-Note that many antennas can be set up as base antennas but then plugged out and then moves across regions on a car.
+Note that many antennas can be set up as base antennas but then plugged out and then moves across regions in a car.

 - Transmission or reception: Are you focusing on transmitting or receiving only?
 Then it might interest you to know that there are antennas which specialize in either one of them on the market.
 (If you’re looking ham radios that can provide this, read this quick review of the TYT MD-380.)

 A few common details you need to know about